 Self-adhesive photo albums have sticky pages covered in a clear sheet of plastic.
-To affix photos in the album, you peel back the clear plastic and stick your photos directly to the adhesive page, then stick the clear plastic back over the top when you're done.
+To affix photos to the album, you peel back the clear plastic and stick your photos directly to the adhesive page, then stick the clear plastic back over the top when you're done.
 What's great about self-adhesive photo albums is that it's easy to be creative with the photo layout and it’s quick to stick photos in place.
-However, once the photos are affixed to the page, you generally can't peel them off, so you need to get the layout right first time.
+However, once the photos are affixed to the page, you generally can't peel them off, so you need to get the layout right the first time.
 The other drawback is that the adhesive yellows over time and can be damaging to the photos, so this isn't the best type of photo album for passing down the generations.
 You can also trap dust, hairs, and other things under the plastic, which is especially problematic if you have furry pets around.

-If you like the idea of being free to place your photos anywhere on the page and any orientation, but don't want to stick them down permanently, a quality album with photo corners is your best bet.
+If you like the idea of being free to place your photos anywhere on the page and in any orientation, but don't want to stick them down permanently, a quality album with photo corners is your best bet.
 While they allow you total flexibility of layout, and the option to switch and reposition photos later, it does take longer to fix photos in place using photo corners.

 You can find photo albums with a range of different binding types.
 Some look neater than others and some are more durable.

-Case bound photo albums look like hardback books and appear neat and professional.
-Case bound albums can further be divided into glue bound and book bound options.
+Case-bound photo albums look like hardback books and appear neat and professional.
+Case-bound albums can further be divided into glue-bound and book-bound options.

-Wire and spiral bound photo albums feature pages mounted on a wire spiral, much like a reporter's notebook.
-It's easier to lay a spiral bound album completely flat, but they don't look quite as neat on a bookshelf as case bound options.
-This can be remedied, however, by choosing a concealed wire bound album, which looks from the outside like a case bound book, but spiral binding is hidden inside.
+Wire and spiral-bound photo albums feature pages mounted on a wire spiral, much like a reporter's notebook.
+It's easier to lay a spiral-bound album completely flat, but they don't look quite as neat on a bookshelf as case-bound options.
+This can be remedied, however, by choosing a concealed wire-bound album, which looks from the outside like a case-bound book, but spiral binding is hidden inside.

-Although they're not as popular, you can also find ring bound photo albums.
-These let you open the binding to add new pages, remove pages, or rearrange pages, if you decide the snapshots would look better in a different order.
+Although they're not as popular, you can also find ring-bound photo albums.
+These let you open the binding to add new pages, remove pages, or rearrange pages if you decide the snapshots would look better in a different order.